 Methodology

-We combined historical, medical, and anthropometric research, using reliable sources like NCD-RisC data, peer-reviewed studies, and archaeological findings.
+This analysis combines historical, medical, and skeletal research, relying on NCD-RisC data, peer-reviewed studies, and archaeological findings.

 References